CZ-NIC/knot-resolver/doc/config-network-forwarding.rst

   * Answers from *upstream* servers are cached.
   * Answers from *upstream* servers are locally DNSSEC-validated, unless dnssec is disabled.
   * Resolver automatically selects which IP address from given set of IP addresses will be used (based on performance characteristics).
-  * Forwarding can use either unencrypted DNS protocol, or :ref:`config-policy-forwarding-tls`.
+  * :ref:`Forwarding <config-forward>` can use either encrypted or unencrypted DNS protocol.

 .. warning::